 - Day care for children

-The overall graduation rate of The University of Texas at Brownsville and Texas Southmost College is around 19%.
+The overall graduation rate of The University of Texas at Brownsville is around 26%.

 |Number of Year to Graduate||Percent of Entering Class|